liferay/liferay-docs/user/articles/110-collaboration/06-assets/02-configuring-auto-tagging.markdown

 [TOC levels=1-4]

 [Tagging assets](/docs/7-2/user/-/knowledge_base/u/tagging-content)
 is a great way to organize content.
 Typically, the content creator applies tags while creating the content.
-It's also possible, however, to automatically tag content.
-For example, @product@ can scan an image on upload and automatically apply tags that describe the image's content.
-This lets you leverage tags without requiring content creators to manually apply them.
+It's also possible, however, to tag content automatically.
+For example, @product@ can scan an image on upload and apply tags that describe the image's content.
+This lets you leverage tags without requiring content creators to apply them manually.

 | **Note:** Auto-tagging currently works only for images, text-based documents,
 | and text-based web content.